If you just want to try out Baserow on your local computer, it is best to use

 docker-compose.
 The provided

-docker-compose.yml file will launch a production
+docker-compose.yml file will run a local version of

 If you are familiar with git and docker-compose run these commands to launch baserow locally, otherwise please start from the Installing Requirements section below.